gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \indent In observational studies, we do not have the luxury of random assignment, that is, we cannot randomly assign levels of the treatment variables to our subjects, so we cannot guarantee that the only difference between the groups are based on the differences in the explanatory variables.
+\index{random assignment}
 As discussed before, because we can't control which level of the variables are assigned to the subjects, we cannot make causal inferences and have to worry about other variables being the real drivers of the results.
 Although we can never establish causal inference